Waterbird20/SWE3028_Team_H/2.Progress/Meeting_1/Progress_Meeting.md

 ![10% center](./imgs/sample.png)

 <!--
-we're actively discussing how to present the data.
-We plan to display the expected range of the highest and lowest stock prices each day from tomorrow for about a week.
+we're now discussing how to present the data.
+We plan to display the expected range of the highest and lowest stock prices each day from tomorrow to about a week.
+Note that it is just a sample image.
 -->

 ---